-An independent government regulatory agency created in 2008 to oversee Fannie Mae, Freddie Mac and the Federal Home Loan Bank system. effectively replaced the Office of Federal Housing Enterprise Oversight (OFHEO) and the Federal Housing Finance Board.
+An independent government regulatory agency created in 2008 to oversee Fannie Mae, Freddie Mac and the Federal Home Loan Bank system.
+It effectively replaced the Office of Federal Housing Enterprise Oversight (OFHEO) and the Federal Housing Finance Board.
 James Lockhart was the first director, having served as the director of OFHEO.
-Its regulatory powers include the ability to government GSEs place into conservatorship receivership or necessary.
-The FHFA placed Fannie and Freddie Mac conservatorship in September 2008.
+Its regulatory powers include the ability to place GSEs into government receivership or conservatorship if necessary.
+The FHFA placed Fannie Mae and Freddie Mac into conservatorship in September 2008.